 A milestone achievement

-With the tick over into 2020, your school might be hitting an important milestone.
+With the tick over into 2021, your school might be hitting an important milestone.
 The new year is an excellent time to start promoting that milestone and organising celebrations to recognize it!
-Here's a post from Redeemer Lutheran College's Facebook page to celebrate 40 years in 2020!
+Here's a post from Redeemer Lutheran College who celebrated 40 years in 2020!

 We hope that some of our tips have helped to spark new and exciting ideas for your school’s posts!
 Need more inspiration?
 Check out our post on Ideas for School Social Content Over the Holidays.
 Can't wait to see what you come up with!